ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/_index.md

     - Set up an Arm-based GitHub runner
     - Use GitHub Actions to set up an MLOps workflow
     - Train and deploy a PyTorch ML model with the German Traffic Sign Recognition Benchmark (GTSRB)
-    - Use PyTorch compiled with OpenBlas and OneDNN with Arm Compute Library to compare the performance of your trained model
+    - Use PyTorch compiled with OpenBLAS and oneDNN with Arm Compute Library to compare the performance of your trained model
     - Containerize the model and push your container to DockerHub